cdijkstra/Blog/_posts/2022-06-09-Restoring-Azure-SQL-With-Private-Link.md

+---
+layout: post
-# Restoring an Azure SQL database using Private Link
+title:  Restoring an Azure SQL database using Private Link
+author: Casper Dijkstra
+tags: azure sql privatelink
+---

 ## Situation:
 Me and my colleagues are setting up a test environment for a customer that already has the Acceptance and Production environments defined in code.
 The IaC is written in ARM, you can expect a blog soon about how to convert that to bicep.